 By: Henry Mortimer

 What grabs your attention more?
 A list of ingredients, like oatmeal, blueberries, and sugar, or a story about one company’s mission to bring the tangy sweetness of a blueberry and the warming power of a bowl of oatmeal to kitchen tables around the world?
 Both refer to Kashi’s goal of making healthy food available to everyone.
-But, doesnt the second choice seems far more compelling?
+But, doesn’t the second choice seem far more compelling?
 We naturally want a more personal connection in the way we gather information, and stories allow us to make sense out of the facts — and communicate why those facts are important.
 In other words, storytelling is the art of translating feelings and emotions — as well as values and beliefs — into actions.

 So, how do you go about updating your story?
 You’re going to need all of the pieces to the puzzle.
 In order to get the full picture you need to look at internal, external and the competitive landscape – a full 360 degrees.
 Yes, even if you are a non-profit you need to look at similar organizations.